paramulator/GettingAndCleaningData/README.md

 ***

 #### Contents of this document
-* Instructions for running the script
+* Instructions for running the R script
-* R script details
+* Script details
     +   Inputs
     +   Outputs
-    +   Logic overview
+    +   Logic
 * Dev environment
 * Package dependency
 * Some useful links